 sudo rm /usr/share/keyrings/plex.gpg

 The following command permanently deletes all Plex configuration, metadata, and library data.
-Export any playlists or settings you want to keep before proceeding.
+Export any playlists or settings you want to keep before running it.

 To remove all Plex server data including metadata and preferences: